NickLemmon97/MyGL_ArcadeCollection/README.md

 Requires Premake5 (I have put it in my environment variables, you may need to download it)

 run PremakeGenerateBuildFiles.bat to generate a vs2019 project

+# Build Note
+The current state of the project assumes vs2019.
+The supplied glfw and glew dll and libs are only compatible with vs2019, as that is how I am creating the project